alexandresoro/ouca-frontend/README.md

 ## About the project

-The aim of the _Où ça ?_ project is to provide naturalists a software where they can record and visualize their wildlife observations.
+The aim of the _Où ça ?_ project is to provide naturalists an application where they can record and visualize their wildlife observations.

 Each observation is identified by several characteristics filled in by the user: the context of the observation (e.g. date, location, weather) and the description of the observed specimens (e.g. species, age, behavior).